oracle/coherence-operator/docs/developer.md

 * `mvn -DskipTests -Pdocker clean install`

    This should produce output similar to the output of the preceding step.
-   In addition the the output must contain output similar to the following, somewhere in the middle of the output.
+   In addition the output must contain messages similar to the following, somewhere in the middle of the output.

    ```